-We spent 6 months traveling around South America and surprisingly I didn’t buy a lot of treasures.
+We spent six months traveling around South America and surprisingly, I didn’t buy a lot of treasures.
 Most of the time when I visit a new country there is one (or more) specific souvenir that stands out.
 And I know that when I see it in the future, I will think of that country and all the times I saw it in the traditional markets.

 But I didn’t find anything that really stood out as being a must-have souvenir from Argentina or Chile or Peru or Bolivia.
 That is, of course, until I got to Colombia.
 The Colombian souvenir of choice is the incredibly colorful (and a bit over-the-top) Wayuu bag.
 These cotton bags are loud and colorful with big poms hanging off of the sides and the front.
 To say “you can’t miss them” would be an understatement.

-I bought myself only 1 Wayuu bag in Colombia but have purchased several more since I found them on Amazon!
+I bought myself only one Wayuu bag in Colombia but have purchased several more since I found them on Amazon!

-When you think of souvenirs from Uzbekistan you probably think of… you have no idea what goods you might buy in Uzbekistan do you?
-Either did I before I visited but it turns out that the shopping is actually quite spectacular!
+When you think of travel souvenirs from Uzbekistan you probably think of… you have no idea what goods you might buy in Uzbekistan, do you?
+Neither did I before I visited but it turns out that the shopping is actually quite spectacular!
 They have beautiful embroidered blankets called “suzanis” that you’ll find for sale in markets all over the country.

 I bought a suzani blanket in Uzbekistan and hauled it around with me before finally shipping it back to the states.
 As it turns out, blankets are bulky and heavy – not great to be carrying around in your backpack while traveling.